-The coding of the child's looking times per trial - on or off target, respectively - was done offline by independent raters using video recordings of the child's looking behavior and INTERACT (Mangold, 2011) software (30 frames per second).
-The following variables were made available based on the coding of the children's looking times4: five variables describing the looking behavior at the target picture (maximum, minimum, mean, total fixation time, and the number of fixations on target) and five variables describing the looking behavior off target (maximum, minimum, mean, and total looking time as well as the number of times looked off target).
+The coding of the child's looking times per trial - on or off target, respectively - was done offline by independent raters using video recordings of the task and INTERACT (Mangold, 2011) software (30 frames per second).
+The following variables were made available based on the coding of the children's looking times: five variables describing looking behavior toward the target picture (maximum, minimum, mean, total fixation time, and the number of fixations on target) and five variables describing looking behavior off target (maximum, minimum, mean, and total looking time as well as the number of times looked off target).

 The available data comprise information on the coding procedure and child-related issues.
-The corresponding method data set includes additional detailed information on distractions during stimulus presentation and ratings of the video's codability.
+The corresponding method data set includes additional detailed information on distractions during stimulus presentation and on ratings of the videos' codability.